dsccommunity/HyperVDsc/README.md

 * **xVMHyperV** manages VMs in a Hyper-V host.
 * **xVMSwitch** manages virtual switches in a Hyper-V host.
 * **xVhdFile** manages files or directories in a VHD.
  You can use it to copy files/folders to the VHD, remove files/folders from a VHD, and change attributes of a file in a VHD (e.g. change a file attribute to 'ReadOnly' or 'Hidden').
  This resource is particularly useful when bootstrapping DSC Configurations into a VM.
 * **xVMDvdDrive** manages DVD drives attached to a Hyper-V virtual machine.
 * **xVMHost** manages Hyper-V host settings.
 * **xVMProcessor** manages Hyper-V virtual machine processor options.
+* **xVMNetworkAdapter** manages VMNetadapters attached to a Hyper-V virtual machine or to the management OS.

 ### xVhd